Olympic Games ceremony: Closing

 Athletes gather in the stadium during the closing ceremony of the 2008 Summer Olympics in Beijing.

-Traditionally more relaxed and festive than the opening ceremony, many elements of the closing ceremony have evolved historically through traditions rather than official rules and procedures.

-The closing ceremony has been required to occur on a Sunday evening.
+Traditionally more relaxed and festive than the opening ceremony, the closing ceremony has developed historically through traditions rather than official rules and procedures.
+The closing ceremony is held on the final Sunday evening of the Games.

-Between 1896 and 2000, in addition to the anthem of the host country, it was common for the Greek anthem and the anthem of the next host country to be played in this opening segment.
-Due to changes implemented in 2005, it is common that the closing ceremony begins with the entrance of the IOC president and the head of state or representative of the host country, followed by the raising of the host country's flag and a performance of its national anthem, followed by an artistic programme.
+Between 1896 and 2000, in addition to the anthem of the host country, the Greek anthem and the anthem of the next host country were commonly played in this opening segment.
+Because of changes implemented in 2005, the closing ceremony commonly begins with the entrance of the IOC president, along with the head of state or representative of the host country; these entrances are followed by the raising of the host country's flag and a performance of this country's national anthem, followed by an artistic program.

-Because of its flexibility, it is common for the duration to be shorter than the opening ceremonies.
+Because of the flexibility of the closing ceremony, it is commonly shorter than the opening ceremony.

 Parade of athletes

-The protocolar portion of the closing ceremony usually starts with the entry of the nations' flags, where flagbearers from each participating country enter the stadium field at the main entrance.
-Since the 2002 Winter Olympics, the Organizing Committee is responsible for deciding whether or not the athletes will enter according to the protocol order used during the opening ceremony.
-The only requirement is that the Greek flag leads the parade and the host country's flag appears last.
-An example of the flexibility in this rule occurred at the 2012 Summer Olympics when, during the closing ceremony, the flags of Great Britain as the host country and Brazil as the next host country entered together at the end of this segment.
-If circumstances permit, the athletes all march en masse without any distinction or grouping by nationality.
-This blending of the athletes, known as the "Parade of athletes", is a tradition that began during the 1956 Summer Olympics at the suggestion of Melbourne schoolboy John Ian Wing, who thought it would be a way of bringing the athletes of the world together as "one nation".
-Prior to the 1956 Summer Games, no Olympic team had ever marched in the closing ceremony of the modern or ancient Games.
+The protocol portion of the closing ceremony usually starts with the entry of the nations' flags, where flagbearers from each participating country enter the stadium field at the main entrance.
+Since the 2002 Winter Olympics, the Organizing Committee is responsible for deciding whether athletes will enter according to the protocol order used during the opening ceremony.
+The only requirements are that the Greek flag leads the parade, and the host country's flag appears last.
+As an example of this rule's flexibility, at the 2012 Summer Olympics, during the closing ceremony, the flags of Great Britain as the host country and Brazil as the next host country entered together at the end of this parade.
+If circumstances permit, the athletes all march en masse with no distinction or grouping by nationality.
+This blending of athletes, known as the "parade of athletes", is a tradition that began during the 1956 Summer Olympics at the suggestion of Melbourne schoolboy John Ian Wing; he thought that this parade would be a way to bring the athletes of the world together as "one nation".
+Before the 1956 Summer Games, no Olympic team had ever marched in the closing ceremony of the modern or ancient Games.